 What's the best way to partner up with my spouse?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.According to the U.S. Census Bureau's 2002 Economic Census, more than 3.6 million businesses in the U.S. are run by co-preneurs--husband-wife entrepreneurial teams.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »According to the U.S. Census Bureau's 2002 Economic Census, more than 3.6 million businesses in the U.S. are run by co-preneurs--husband-wife entrepreneurial teams.
 Certainly, no single model fits all of them.
 Some are part of a revolution that is pioneering a new model of marital and business equality.
 For others, one spouse is behind the scenes and other runs the show.
 The recent growth in co-preneurship has been attributed to a wide variety of causes--everything from new franchise availability to the high cost of child care.

 For many co-preneurial couples, no part of life is separate from the other's; your financial, spiritual, professional and family lives are intertwined.
 Because of that co-preneurs face some unusual challenges but also reap some magnificent rewards.